Honorable Larry Phillips, Chair, House Committee on Insurance

 Ursula Parks, Director, Legislative Budget Board

-The bill would prohibit health maintenance organizations and insurers operating preferred provider benefit plan from using extrapolation to complete audits of participating providers.
-Based on information provided by the Texas Department of Insurance and Texas Medical Board, this analysis assumes the duties and responsibilities associated with implementing the provisions of the bill could be accomplished by utilizing existing resources.
+Based on information provided by the Texas Department of Insurance, Office of Administrative Hearings, Texas Medical Board, Texas Board of Nursing, Employees Retirement System, Teacher Retirement System, The University of Texas System Administration, and Texas A&M University System Administration, it is assumed that the duties and responsibilities associated with implementing the provisions of the bill could be accomplished by utilizing existing resources.